ongres/stackgres/doc/content/en/03-production-installation/02-installation-via-helm/_index.md

 ## Setting up namespaces

-Each component of your infrastructure needs to be isolated in different namespaces as an standard practice for reusability and security.
+Each component of your infrastructure needs to be isolated in different namespaces as a standard practice for reusability and security.
 For a minimal setup, three namespaces will be created:

 ```bash
 kubectl create namespace stackgres